 May 2, 2011 update: Alghabra did not win back his parliamentary seat.

 Apr.
 16, 2013 update: Canada's Liberal Party has elected Justin Trudeau as its leader; one press account calls Alghabra "a long-time personal friend" of his.

-June 25, 2015 update: Alghabra is running for the Liberal Party in the swing district of Mississuaga-Centre.
+June 25, 2015 update: Alghabra is running for the Liberal Party in the new and swing riding of Mississuaga-Centre.

 Oct.
 19, 2015 update: As the Liberal Party mounted a landslide national victory, Alghabra won in Mississauga Centre and is back in parliament for the first time since 2006-08.